 An estimated 15% to 23% of anemic elders have iron deficiency [11].
-Iron-deficiency anemia is characterized by depletion of iron stores.
-Microcytic, hypochromic (smaller and paler) RBCs are often present due to the decreasing iron supply.
-However, the presence of normal RBCs (normocytic anemia) does not exclude iron-deficiency anemia, as microcytosis is a late finding of severe iron deficiency.
+Iron-deficiency anemia is characterized by depletion of iron stores and inadequate bone marrow iron deposits required for normal hematopoiesis.
+Gradually, circulating RBCs become microcytic and hypochromic (smaller and paler).
+However, the presence of normal RBCs (normocytic anemia) does not exclude iron-deficiency, as microcytosis is a late finding of severe iron deficiency.
 Elderly individuals may be at increased risk for decreased iron absorption due to medication side effects, chronic illness and inflammation, dietary iron deficiencies, and malabsorption.

 Iron deficiency occurs when the rate of iron utilization exceeds the rate of intestinal absorption and iron stores become depleted.
 This may be caused by inadequate nutritional intake, impaired absorption of iron, or chronic blood loss (e.g., uterine or gastrointestinal bleeding).
-Serum ferritin concentrations of 25-45 mg/dL are suspicious for iron deficiency.
-Levels greater than 100 mg/dL indicate sufficient iron stores and the likelihood of iron deficiency is reduced.
+Insipient onset of iron deficiency occurs commonly in older adults, resulting from unrecognized low-grade gastrointestinal bleeding induced by aspirin or nonsteroidal antiinflammatory drug (NSAID) use or colorectal cancer.
+Such patients may present with well-established iron deficiency and exhibit the classic microcytic anemia; however, it is important to bear in mind that early, less severe deficiency states may exhibit a normocytic anemia.
+In either case, the presence of iron deficiency can be evaluated by obtaining a serum ferritin level.
+A serum ferritin concentration of 25-45 mg/dL is suspicious for iron deficiency; a level of 45-100 mg/dL makes iron deficiency less likely.
+Levels greater than 100 mg/dL indicate sufficient iron stores.
 However, infectious or other immune inflammatory states will increase serum ferritin concentration, making measurements potentially unreliable.
 In patients with infectious or inflammatory disorders, plasma transferrin receptor concentration may be a more useful measure.

 The most common cause of iron-deficiency anemia in the elderly is occult blood loss from the gastrointestinal tract.
 Bleeding may be chronic or acute depending on the underlying etiology.
-Common causes include nonsteroidal anti-inflammatory drug (NSAID) use, gastric ulcer, colon cancer, diverticulosis, and vascular malformation (angiodysplasia) of the bowel submucosa.
+Common causes include NSAID use, gastric ulcer, colon cancer, diverticulosis, and vascular malformation (angiodysplasia) of the bowel submucosa.
 In one study, gastrointestinal malignancy was present in 6% of patients with iron-deficiency anemia [19].
+Other studies have reported iron-deficiency anemia as the presenting symptom in 15% of colorectal cancers [50].
 Endoscopic evaluation is indicated for all patients with iron-deficiency anemia (but particularly those with family histories of gastrointestinal cancers), and colonoscopy is recommended, regardless of age, if upper endoscopy does not reveal a source of bleeding [20].
 Stool should be tested for occult blood in the initial anemia work-up.
 It is important to also consider other potential causes of microcytic anemia during the evaluation of elderly patients with suspected iron-deficiency anemia.
 For example, lead poisoning, which interferes with the incorporation of iron into hemoglobin, can lead to a hypochromic, microcytic anemia despite adequate iron stores.